merely-useful/py-rse/index.md

 This does what we want,
 but is usually the wrong approach.
-Since the `matplotlibrc` file sets system-wide defaults, we will now have big labels by default for all plotting we do in future, which we may not want.
+Since the `matplotlibrc` file sets system-wide defaults, we will now have big labels by default for all plotting we do in the future, which we may not want.
 Secondly,
 we want to package our Zipf's Law code and make it available to other people (Chapter \@ref(packaging)).